• Feb 21, 2025

 Best time to visit: Throughout the year

-Things to do: Explore the tea museum, botanical gardens, and a pine forest tree.
+Things to do: Explore the tea museum, botanical gardens, and a pine forest.

 FAQ About Best Hill Stations in India